-- Class of Service (COS) programming determines which extensions can use this feature. - This feature is available when the calling and called extension use one of the following telephones: - KX-T7600 series - KX-T7400 series - IP-PT - If the Whisper OHCA feature cannot be used due to COS or telephone type, a call waiting tone will be sent to the called extension. (→ 1.3.10 Call Waiting Tone) - If the called extension is not a KX-T7600 or KX-T7400 series telephone or an IP-PT, but forces Whisper OHCA, the announcement may be heard by both parties. - It is possible to enable Whisper OHCA on any telephone, however, it may not function properly (the caller's voice may be heard by both callers, for example). - While an extension is receiving a Whisper OHCA, if the extension user places the current CO line call on hold or transfers the current intercom call or CO line call, the Whisper OHCA will become disabled and the calling extension will hear a ringback tone. - While an extension is receiving a Whisper OHCA, if the extension user places the current intercom call on hold, the called extension can talk to the calling extension through the handset.
+- Class of Service (COS) programming determines which extensions can use this feature. - This feature is available when the calling and called extension use one of the following telephones: - KX-DT300 series - KX-T7600 series - KX-T7400 series - IP-PT series - If the Whisper OHCA feature cannot be used due to COS or telephone type, a call waiting tone will be sent to the called extension. (→ 3.1.10 Call Waiting Tone) - If the called extension does not use a KX-DT300, KX-T7600 or KX-T7400 series telephone or an IP-PT, but forces Whisper OHCA, the announcement may be heard by the other party. - It is possible to enable Whisper OHCA on any telephone, however, it may not function properly (the caller's voice may be heard by both callers, for example). - While an extension is receiving a Whisper OHCA, if the extension user places the current CO line call on hold or transfers the current intercom call or CO line call, the Whisper OHCA will become disabled and the calling extension will hear a ringback tone. - While an extension is receiving a Whisper OHCA, if the extension user places the current intercom call on hold, the called extension can talk to the calling extension through the handset.

-2.8.10 [2-6-3] Numbering Plan-B/NA DND Call Feature

-- → BSS / OHCA / Whisper OHCA / DND Override - → BSS / OHCA / Whisper OHCA / DND Override-2

-2.8.11 [2-7-1] Class of Service-COS Settings-CO & SMDR-OHCA / Whisper OHCA
+- 4.10 [2-6-3] Numbering Plan-B/NA DND Call Feature - → → BSS / OHCA / Whisper OHCA / DND Override - → ◆ BSS / OHCA / Whisper OHCA / DND Override-2 - 4.11 [2-7-1] Class of Service-COS Settings-CO & SMDR- OHCA / Whisper OHCA